HyoungsungKim/coursera/Cloud Computing Concepts, Part 1/Week2.md

 - Do you believe him/her?
 - What would be your first responsibility?

-If you didn't believe your manager, what would be your first resplnsibility? well, your first responsibility would be to build a mechanism that detects failures of servers in your datacenter
+If you didn't believe your manager, what would be your first responsibility? well, your first responsibility would be to build a mechanism that detects failures of servers in your datacenter

 - Build a failure detector
 - What are some things that could go wrong if you didn't do this

 #### Failure Are The Norm

-- Say, the rate of failure of one machine (OS/disk?motherboard/network, etc) is once every 10 years (120 months) on average.
+- Say, the rate of failure of one machine (OS/disk/motherboard/network, etc) is once every 10 years (120 months) on average.
 - When you have 120 servers in the DC, the mean time to failure(MTTF) of the next machine is 1 month
-- When you have 12,000 servers in the DC, the MTTF is about once ***every 7.2 hours!***To Build a Dailure Detector
+- When you have 12,000 servers in the DC, the MTTF is about once ***every 7.2 hours!***To Build a Failure Detector
 - You have a few options:
   1. Hire 1000 people, each to monitor one machine in the datacenter and report to you when it fails.
   2. Write a failure detector program(distributed) that automatically detects failures and reports to your workstation